 Even better and more fun, get to know the artisanal chocolate makers at your local farmer’s market, or take advantage of the opportunity when you’re travelling to go straight to the source.

-On our trip to Bali this past winter, Josh and I had the chance to meet Benjamin Ripple, the real life Willy Wonka behind Big Tree farms who makes the best chocolate you ever had (and who might just be the source of your favourite raw cacao powder and coconut sugar!)
+On our trip to Bali, Josh and I had the chance to meet Benjamin Ripple, the real life Willy Wonka behind Big Tree Farms who makes the best chocolate you ever had (and who might just be the source of your favourite raw cacao powder and coconut sugar!).

 Let your treats truly be sweet, through and through.

 And now, try making these raspberry chocolate cups!

 These raspberry chocolate cups, or cashew butter cups, or whatever nut butter cups you want them to be, are very delicious and customizable.
 Making your own chocolate is easier than you think!

 Give this recipe a go and send me some in the mail as a thank you.Print